 Throughout the month of February, the Park District of Forest Park will display seven banners with information on various topics of Black history.
 Enjoy a brisk winter walk down Harrison Street to read about influential events and people.
 The banners can be found on the soccer field fence (Harrison & Beloit) at the Park District of Forest Park.

 Beloved Community Quilt

-On view at the Forest Park Public Library throughout February.
+On view at the Forest Park Public Library during the month of February.
 This quilt was created with squares made by community members during Black History Month in 2021.
-The goal is to add to the quilt each year.
-You can join us this year by signing up for To the Women Who Shaped Us: Memory and Storytelling through Textile Arts on Sunday, February 20 at 2 pm.
+A second quilt will also be displayed that was made from squares in 2022.
+You can join us this year (sign up coming soon) by signing up on Sunday, February 19 at 2 pm.
+Sign up here.